robo311/crypto-app/README.md

 ### Additional info

 - Website is fully responsive (using Tailwind).
 - Mobile website using hambuger menu.
-(W.I.P)
+(Fully working)

+## Updates

+##### v1.0
+- First website release

+##### v1.1
+- Fixed heart button not being visible at light theme
+- Added text when watchlist is empty

+##### v1.2
+- Added hamburger menu for smaller devices
+- Fixed duplicated coins in watchlist
+- Added loading bar at coin page
+- Increased number of cryptocurrencies on page (10 -> 20)